 Looking for Patterns is the easiest way to “count cards”.
 Because there are only 8 cards per deck, players will frequently play cards in almost the same exact order as you respond to them, and they respond to you.

 By looking for certain patterns, you can know which cards are in your opponent’s hand and which cards they’ll likely play.

-If your opponent is playing a Hog Cycle Deck and you see them play the Skeletons and the Hog Rider afterwards, that is a pattern you will want to be on the lookout for.
+If your opponent is playing a Hog Cycle Deck and you see them play the Skeletons and the Hog Rider afterward, that is a pattern you will want to be on the lookout for.
 By looking for the pattern of Skeletons, then Hog Rider, you know when the Hog Rider is in their hand by as soon as they play the Skeletons.
 So when you see the Skeletons, you can be ready to counter the Hog Rider as soon as he is dropped.

 3. Use Your Hand as a Guide